What I Learned Running Startup Programs Around the World Over Five Years

 - Brought in relevant resources.
-We bring in a law firm almost monthly and an accountant every few months.
+We bring in a law firm and an accountant regularly.
 Brought in design help from an alum.
 Selectively brought in subject matter experts for example in pricing, marketing, online advertising, investing and more.

 - Transitioned the group meeting.
 When I started, the entire cohort met every Friday for two hours.
 When we grew the cohort size these meetings became unwieldy.
 At the same time, the founder population changed.
 There were more alumni and faculty — people who didn’t live near campus.
 More individual meetings and fewer group meetings worked better.

 - Embraced competition.
 I’ve heard variations of the message that there should really be only one incubator at a university, that it should only be run by the business/engineering/etc school, that multiple programs cause confusion.
 To be honest, when I was first hired I didn’t know that USC (and most other universities) had multiple programs.
 But don’t we teach the benefits of competition?
 Competition is good for those who can compete.

 During this time I also teach classes as an Adjunct Professor of Entrepreneurship, something which makes me better at the accelerator work, while being very different.
 That’s a post I’ll leave for another time.

 Laudato Si’ startup accelerator in Rome, cohort 1.
 Summer 2017.
 9 companies.